zavalab/ADAM_Documentation/dashboard_vis_tool.md

 <h3>Hybrid Mapping Style</h3>

 <p>
     In a hybrid mapping style, the flow pathways are displayed in a Straight Line mapping method, but you can also hover over the straight lines and click in order to toggle the routing pathways.
-This method of mapping combines the Straight Line and Hybrid mapping methods, and it displayes the most information.
+This method of mapping combines the Straight Line and Hybrid mapping methods, and it displays the most information.
 </p>

 <img src="Pictures\Dashboard_tutorials\visualization_tool\hybrid.png">